HelmiHalmouch/keras_DeepLearning_custum_image_classification/README.md

 # Keras_DeepLearning_for_Custum_Image_Classification
-Developpement of Deep Learining using CNN and keras librairie for custum image classification <br/>
+Developpement of Deep Learning model using CNN and keras librairie for custum image classification <br/>
 Using Conventional Neural Network (CNN) sequential architecture implimented by keras <br/>
 ## Requirement
 python3.5<br/>